JakeSteam/blog-history/_drafts/2023-10-25-the-scary-maze-game-screamer-decompiled.md

 ## Who created it?

-Jeremy Winterrowd.
+Jeremy Winterrowd, a programmer from Texas.

 He's a pretty elusive guy, with the in-game linked Twitter inactive since 2012[^twitter].
-Whilst I did find more up-to-date social media (only inactive for 3 years!), I won't link them in case they are private.
+Whilst I did find more up-to-date social media (only inactive for 3 years!) and personal information, I won't link them in case they are private.

 [^twitter]: [https://twitter.com/winterrowd](https://twitter.com/winterrowd)

 ## Conclusion

+The scary maze game was released at a perfect time, when "pranks" combined with viral content and simple content could spread extremely quickly around the world.
+Whilst it is a more damaging prank than a simple Rickroll, ultimately the shock is very short-lived, and counteracted by sharing the game to let others share your pain.

+The rapid spread of a very simple concept reminds me of more modern phenomena such as Wordle, that quickly become a talking point online without any marketing budget.

+## References